Frequently Asked Questions

 Where is the museum located?

 Our museum is located at 209 West Saint Julian Street in the City Market Portion of Savannah, GA.
-The front doors are located in the courtyard of City Market closest to Ellis Square, between Wild Wings Café and the Thomas Kinkaid gallery.
+The front doors are located in the courtyard of City Market closest to Ellis Square, between Wild Wings Café and Rhen’s Nest Toy Shop.

 Do you have parking?

 Parking can be difficult in City Market.
-There are metered spaces available in the City Market area and free parking available on Broughton Street which is available on a first come, first serve basis.
+There are metered spaces available in the City Market area and on Broughton Street.
 There are two large parking garages nearby:

 Whitaker Street Parking Garage